-Visit Oconee SC’s most popular Google search phrase last week was “Chattooga River Rafting”
+One of Visit Oconee SC’s most popular Google search phrase is “Chattooga River Rafting.”

 If you’re looking for a way to be outdoors and stay cool, we highly recommend floating down the Chattooga River.
 No matter how hot and hectic it might be everywhere else, once you hop in a raft and head downriver, your worries melt away.